justarandomgeek/vscode-factoriomod-debug/readme.md

 The function `__DebugAdapter.print(expr,alsoLookIn)` can be used to print messages to the vscode debug console. `expr` is string interpolation expression with access to locals at the scope that calls `print()`, and fields in table-like object `alsoLookIn`.
 The expression `{...}` will expand to the list of the caller's varargs, if any.

+## Manual Breakpoints

+If normal breakpoints are unusable for some reason, you can call `__DebugAdapter.breakpoint(mesg:LocalisedString)` to break.
+If `mesg` is specified, it is displayed in the editor like an exception.

 ## Custom Debug Views

 When displaying tables in the Variables window, the debugger will check for metatables, and display them as a special member `<metatable>`.
 The default lineitem for a table can be overridden by the metamethod `__debugline`, which can be either a string (with expressions in `{}` interpolated) or a function which takes the table as an argument and returns a string.
 The contents of the table can be overriden by the `__debugchildren` metamethod, which can be `false` to disable expanding children or a function which takes the table as an argument and returns `DebugAdapter.Variable[]`.